dicej/isyswasfa/README.md

 ### Background

 As of this writing, the Component Model does not support concurrent, composable execution.
-Although WASI Preview 2 includes support for asynchronous I/O via the `wasi:io/poll` interface -- including multiplexing -- it does not compose well: only one component in a composition can block at a time.
+Although WASI Preview 2 includes support for asynchronous I/O via the `wasi:io/poll` interface, it does not compose well: only one component in a composition can block at a time.
 A major goal for WASI Preview 3 is to provide built-in support for "composable async" in the Component Model, thereby resolving the tension between composition and concurrency.

 ### So what is this?